orlov-vo/idxgen/README.md

 # idxgen

 Simple generator of index files for ES-modules.
-It well working with Flow, ESlint, Prettier.
+It well working with TypeScript, Flow, ESlint, Prettier.

 ## Example of using